 Windows Defragmenter – Improvements

-The Windows Defragmenter used too much memory and CPU resources till Windows XP.
+The Windows Defragmenter used too much memory and CPU resources until Windows XP.
 It was well-known that, if you were running the Windows disk defragmenter in Windows XP or previous versions, you had to wait for it to finish before you could do anything else on that computer.
 Though a system software, the native disk defragmenter used too much memory and CPU – resource overheads that you would never want.

-With the increase in size of hard disks and with the majority of people shifting away to use third party disk defragmenters, Microsoft came up with a better Windows Defragmenter in Windows Vista – and further improved it in Windows 7.
-The new Windows Defragmenter is totally overhauled and you will find it to be unexpectedly fast.
+With the increase in size of hard disks and with the majority of people shifting away to use third party disk defragmenters, Microsoft came up with a better Windows Defragmenter in Windows Vista – and further improved it in Windows 10/8/7.
+The new Windows Defragmenter is totally overhauled, and you will find it to be unexpectedly fast.
 Also, it works in the background whenever your computer is idle and therefore does not jam your computer resources.

 Another improvement that comes with Windows 7 or rather, Vista, is the operating system looks for largest contagious free space before storing a file you are working on.
 This means it tries to avoid fragmentation by two means: